Hillobar/Rope/README.md

 - (fixed) Btw accidentially scrolling Strength below 100% crashed Rope now the third time when CF is enabled.
 Haven't seen this with GFPGAN yet.
 I can screenshot the console error if that helps...
 - (new) Added Mask view button, moved mask blur to button above mask view
 - (new) MouthParser scrolls in negative direction to a)only mask the inside of the mouth, and b) grow the inside mouth mask as the amount increases
+- (fixed) GFPGAN and Codeformer will give better results now, especially with details around the eyes and mouth.
+- (fixed) in some cases, pixel values will be > 255
+- (new) added undock button to image view
+- (new) 'Strength' now has an on/off state
+- (fixed) intermittent play bug
+- (new) Click the mouse on the playback screen to control play/pause
+- (new) Keyboard control with wasd and space
+- (new) Stop Marker.
+Sets a frame that will stop the video playing/recording

 ### Known Bugs: ###
 - Recording starts on the next frame.
 It's an issue with how the opencv lib is used.
 In the future, I hope to get around this with another lib or just working directly with ffmpeg.